redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 </TabItem>
 </Tabs>

-Consumes one or more topics by balancing the partitions across any other connected clients with the same consumer group.
+When a consumer group is specified this input consumes one or more topics where partitions will automatically balance across any other connected clients with the same consumer group.
+When a consumer group is not specified topics can either be consumed in their entirety or with explicit partitions.

+This input often out-performs the traditional `kafka` input as well as providing more useful logs and error messages.

 ### Metadata